yracnet/vite-plugin-api-routes/packages/plugin/README.md

         PING: "get",
         /**
          * export const OTHER_POST = ()=>{...}
-         * Will be mapped to posible method
+         * Will be mapped to possible method
          * app.post2('/path/dir', OTHER_POST)
          */
         OTHER_POST: "post2",